thecredibleway/thecredibleway-com/docs/faq/questions/why-are-there-so-many-types-of-chruches.md

 why are there thousands of Christian denominations around the world?
 To the outside observer, it can seem confusing - even hypocritical - for Christians who all claim to follow the same Bible to be so divided.

-The number of denominations is a common stumbling block for skeptics and a source of genuine concern for many believers.
+The number of denominations is a common stumbling block for sceptics and a source of genuine concern for many believers.
 But understanding why these divisions exist - and what they do and don't mean can bring clarity and even deepen our appreciation for God's work throughout church history.